MitchRivet/algorithms_and_data_structures_practice/object_oriented_design/call_center/README.md

 An abstract class is a class which cannot be instantiated, but can be extended by a subclass.
 This is potentially for useful for closely related classes which may want to share methods and/or fields.

 In this case, Employee is an abstract class that is extended by Director, Responder, and Manager.
 These different positions share the same properties of availability and names.

+Everything is instantiated in Problem.java and the result is printed to the console.